Behavior

 1. Start Early, Stay Sane Later

 The earlier you introduce boundaries and expectations, the easier it is to prevent barking before it becomes a habit.
+It’s much simpler to guide a young dog than to unteach an older one.

-2. Reward the Right Behavior
+2. Reward The Right Behavior

 Here’s the secret: Only calm, relaxed behavior earns praise and treats.
 If you reward barking, even accidentally, you’re reinforcing it.